Conditional preservation of the saints: Arminius and the Remonstrants

-Sometime between 1610, and the official proceeding of the Synod of Dort (1618), the Remonstrants became fully persuaded in their minds that the Scriptures taught that a true believer was capable of falling away from faith and perishing eternally as an unbeliever.
-They formalized their views in "The Opinion of the Remonstrants" (1618).
-Points three and four in the fifth article read:
+After the death of Arminius, his followers wrote a Remonstrance (1610) closely based on his Declaration of Sentiments (1608), which expressed caution regarding the possibility of apostasy.
+In particular, its fifth article expressed the necessity of further study on the possibility of apostasy, while still maintaining that believers have full power to strive against sin and win the victory.
+Sometime between 1610 and the official proceeding of the Synod of Dort (1618), the Remonstrants became convinced that the Scriptures taught that a true believer was capable of falling away from faith and perishing eternally as an unbeliever.
+Simon Episcopius (1583-1643) formalized their views in "The Opinion of the Remonstrants" (1618), which was their official stand during the Synod of Dort.
+They later expressed this same view in the Remonstrant Confession (1621).